ktingvoar/PixiGlitch/README.md

 Get a feel for what you can do by watching Maxilla's demo:
 [http://vimeo.com/58698980](http://vimeo.com/58698980)

-Or twiddle the dials on [this example](https://cdn.rawgit.com/ktingvoar/PixiGlitch/master/examples/dashboard/index.html).
+~~Or twiddle the dials on [this example](https://cdn.rawgit.com/ktingvoar/PixiGlitch/master/examples/dashboard/index.html).~~ TODO: Update this demo to work with v3+ filters

 #What you get
 A bunch of pixi.js filters roughly sliced into two categories.